andrej5elin/howto_fftw_apple_silicon/README.md

 ## TODO - Install with openmp

-Python multithreaded benchmarks are not convincing.
+Pyfftw multithreaded benchmarks on are not convincing.
 Installing with openmp might speed up multi-threaded calculation in python.
 Compiling with apple's clang appears to be possible according to https://iscinumpy.gitlab.io/post/omp-on-high-sierra/

 ```console
 $ brew install libomp